 France is a member of the G8, World Trade Organization (WTO), the Secretariat of the Pacific Community (SPC) and the Indian Ocean Commission (COI).
 It is an associate member of the Association of Caribbean States (ACS) and a leading member of the International Francophone Organisation (OIF) of fifty-one fully or partly French-speaking countries.
 But it is an undeniable truth that France is the astounding member of the fashion society.

 Last week, Eurozone’s second biggest economy, France’s inflation turned negative for the first time since 2009.
 The French National Statistics Agency said that the prices declined %0.4 in January compared to the same month last year.
 The agency also explained that the decline in consumer prices is a result of a %1.4 drop in the cost of manufactured goods.
-Particularly, due to the winter sales and a % 7.1 drop in energy prices related to decline in oil prices.
-Despite of all the news about France’s negative inflation from last week, let’s have a look at France’s up-and-coming e-commerce potential by numbers of 2014:
+Particularly, due to the winter sales and a % 7.1 drop in energy prices related to the decline in oil prices.
+Despite all the news about France’s negative inflation from last week, let’s have a look at France’s up-and-coming e-commerce potential by numbers of 2014: